Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 # Xnat-Ubuntu
-It's a modified dockerized XNAT version form the [official XNAT Git-Repo](http://github.com/NrgXnat/xnat-docker-compose) with the following changes.
+It's a modified dockerized XNAT version form the [official dockerized XNAT Git-Repo](http://github.com/NrgXnat/xnat-docker-compose) with the following changes.

 * Its modified and optimized for Ubuntu (should now work out of the box)
 * installed OHIF Viewer & LDAP Plugin